dgerabagi/data-curation-environment/flattened_repo.md

 </file>

 <file path="src/backend/services/prompt.service.ts">
-// Updated on: C186 (Rename README.md, use new closing tag) import * as vscode from 'vscode';
+// Updated on: C187 (Fix array access and IPC channel name) import * as vscode from 'vscode';
 import * as path from 'path';
 import { promises as fs } from 'fs';